Timetastic/slate/source/index.html.md

-Timestamp | When the Event was raised (UTC) IsProcessed | `true` if your server has responded success, otherwise `false` LastProcessedAt | The UTC Time that the event was last attempted LastResponseCode | The HTTP Code we last received from your server LastResponseDetail | The HTTP Content we last received from your server NextAttempt | The scheduled time this event will be next attempted (there may be a short delay if many events are queued).
+Timestamp | When the Event was raised (UTC) IsProcessed | `true` if your server has responded success, otherwise `false` LastProcessedAt | The UTC Time that the event was last attempted LastResponseCode | The HTTP Code we last received from your server (trimmed to 4000 characters) LastResponseDetail | The HTTP Content we last received from your server NextAttempt | The scheduled time this event will be next attempted (there may be a short delay if many events are queued).
 URL | The URL assigned to this event